rikivillalba/data.table-es-tasks/vignettes/es/datatable-secondary-indices-and-auto-indexing.md

 # 6:     6   798
 ```

-=====* We would have had to set the `key` back to `origin, dest` again, if we
-did not use `on` which internally builds secondary indices on the fly.=====
+* We would have had to set the `key` back to `origin, dest` again, if we did not use `on` which internally builds secondary indices on the fly.

 ### g) The *mult* argument

-The other arguments including `mult` work exactly the same way as we saw in the
-*Keys and fast binary search based subset* vignette.
-The default value for
-`mult` is "all".
-We can choose, instead only the "first" or "last" matching rows
-should be returned.
+The other arguments including `mult` work exactly the same way as we saw in the *Keys and fast binary search based subset* vignette.
+The default value for `mult` is "all".
+We can choose, instead only the "first" or "last" matching rows should be returned.

 #### -- Subset only the first matching row where `dest` matches *"BOS"* and *"DAY"*